Lenders mortgage insurance, or LMI, is essentially an insurance premium where you pay to cover the risk of the lender who lends you money.

 Get into market sooner

-With a smaller deposit you’ll be able to get into the market sooner, and the capital gains could quickly outweigh any extra interest paid on the home loan.
-It also gets your foot in the door, and your deposit won’t dwindle with runaway housing prices.
-However, appreciation isn’t guaranteed.
+With a smaller deposit you’ll be able to get into the market sooner, and the capital gains you stand to make could quickly outweigh any extra paid on securing your home loan.
+It also gets your foot in the door and your deposit savings won’t be outpaced by runaway housing prices.
+However, appreciation in home values isn’t always guaranteed.

 Stop treading water earning little savings interest

-It can be demoralising being a diligent saver and seeing your money earn barely any interest.
-Real savings can even go backwards when inflation is taken into account - it’s almost like the world just wants you to throw caution to the wind.
-As is often said these days, the best savings account is usually piling money into your home loan.
+It can be demoralising being a diligent saver and seeing your money earn barely any interest, particularly at times when interest rates are low.
+Real savings can even go backwards when inflation is taken into account.
+It’s almost like the world just wants you to throw caution to the wind and take the leap into home ownership.
+It is often said the best savings account is piling money into your home loan.

 Build up equity and refinance

-As you’re getting into the market sooner, you can start paying off your home loan sooner and build up equity.
-If you’re not impressed with your home loan interest rate, provided it’s variable you can usually refinance when you’ve built up at least 20% equity and attain a more competitive rate.
+As you’re getting into the market sooner, you can start paying off your home loan sooner and build up equity in your property.
+If you’re not impressed with the home loan interest rate you initially signed up for, provided it’s a variable rate, you can usually refinance when you’ve built up at least 20% equity and renegotiate a more competitive rate.

 Cons of LMI offers and discounts